simioni87/auth_analyzer/README.md

 ![Auth Analyzer](https://github.com/simioni87/auth_analyzer/blob/main/pics/session_header_with_csrf_token.png)

 ### Auto extract session Cookie
 Define the username and password as a static value.
 The session cookie name must be defined as auto extract.
 Verify that you start navigating through the application with no session cookie set.
 Login to the web app.
 The Auth Analyzer will repeat the login request with the static parameters and automatically gets the session by the Set-Cookie header.
-This cookie will be used for further requests of the given session.
+This Cookie will be used for further requests of the given session.

 ![Auth Analyzer](https://github.com/simioni87/auth_analyzer/blob/main/pics/auto_extract_session_id.png)

 ### Auto extract from JavaScript variable
-Since the "Auto Extract" only works on "HTML Input Fields", "JSON Objects" or "Set-Cookie Headers" we must use the generic extraction method called "From To String".
+Since the "Auto Extract" method only works on "HTML Input Fields", "JSON Objects" or "Set-Cookie Headers" we must use the generic extraction method called "From To String".
 With this extraction method we can extract any value from a response if it is located between a unique starting and ending string.
 The Auth Analyzer provides a context menu method to set the "From String" and "To String" automatically.
 Just mark the String you want to extract and set as "From-To Extract" by the context menu.

 ![Auth Analyzer](https://github.com/simioni87/auth_analyzer/blob/main/pics/auto_extract_csrftoken_from_js_var.png)

 ### Auto extract and insert a Bearer Token
-Since the Authorization Header is not treated as a parameter (as it is done with the Cookie Header), we can use a header insertion point to insert to achieve what we want.
+Since the Authorization Header is not treated as a parameter (as it is done with the Cookie Header), we can use a header insertion point to achieve what we want.
 Just mark and right click the value you want to replace in the specified header.
-The "default value" will be used if no parameter value is extracted yet.
+The "defaultvalue" will be used if no parameter value is extracted yet.

 ![Auth Analyzer](https://github.com/simioni87/auth_analyzer/blob/main/pics/autp_extract_and_insert_bearer_token.png)

-### Test several privilege roles at a time
+### Test several roles at a time
 Just create as many sessions as you want to test several roles at a time.

 ![Auth Analyzer](https://github.com/simioni87/auth_analyzer/blob/main/pics/several_sessions.png)